didi/collection/CONTRIBUTING.md

 Before sending pull request to this project, please read and follow guidelines below.

 1. Branch: We only accept pull request on `develop` branch.
-2. Coding style: Follow the coding style used in VirtualAPK.
+2. Coding style: Follow the coding style used in Go.
 3. Commit message: Use English and be aware of your spell.
 4. Test: Make sure to test your code.

 Add device mode, API version, related log, screenshots and other related information in your pull request if possible.

-NOTE: We assume all your contribution can be licensed under the [Apache License 2.0](https://github.com/jianfengye/collection/LICENSE).
+NOTE: We assume all your contribution can be licensed under the [Apache License 2.0](LICENSE).

 ## Issues